dib-lab/khmer/CODE_OF_CONDUCT.rst

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
-Project maintainers who do not follow the Code of Conduct may be removed from the project team.
+Project maintainers or contributors who do not follow the Code of Conduct may be removed from the project team.

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing `khmer-project@idyll.org